david-fisher/320-S19-Track2/README.md

 3. Create the virtual environment with `virtualenv venv` **in the project directory!!**
 4. Activate virtual environment on Windows with `venv\Scripts\activate`.
 Activate virtual environment on Mac or Linux with `source venv/bin/activate`.
-5. Install project requirements with `pip install -r requirements.txt`.
+5. Install project requirements with `pip install -r requirements.txt` with venv activated.

 Running the Dev Server
 ----------------------
 1. Ensure that your virtual environment is running.
 You only need to run step 4 of the Backend Local Setup to run your virtual environment after you've set it up.
-2. Run `python mangage.py runserver 8000` in the project directory.
+2. Run `python manage.py runserver 8000` in the project directory.
-3. You can now access the site at http://127.0.0.8000
+3. You can now access the site at http://127.0.0.1:8000

 Provisioning the Database
 -------------------------
 1. Ensure that your virtual environment is running.
 You only need to run step 4 of the Backend Local Setup to run your virtual environment after you've set it up.
-2. Run `python mangage.py migrate` in the project directory.
+2. Run `python manage.py migrate` in the project directory.

 Making a Backend User
 ---------------------